cfpark00/cfpark00.github.io/index.md

 <img src="images/Thumb_CoreFPark_MinkowskiFunctionals.jpg?raw=true"/>

 ### Barnes-Hut Simulation in Python (2018/06)
 In the computational Physics course of Professor Hawoong Jeon at Korea Advanced Institute of Science and Technology, my final project was to build a graviational N-body simulation.
 To avoid the naive computational complexity of N<sup>2</sup>, I implemented the Barnes-Hut approximation based on an Oct-Tree.
 The methods and results are summarized in the report: "Barnes-Hut Oct-Tree N-Body Simulation of Celestial Dynamics".
-The code is uncommented but can be explained upon contact.
+The code, _BarnesHutPy_, is uncommented but can be explained upon contact.
 <a href="/pdf/CoreFPark_BHReport.pdf" target="_blank">Barnes-Hut Oct-Tree N-Body Simulation of Celestial Dynamics</a>
 <img src="images/Thumb_CoreFPark_BHReport.jpg?raw=true"/>

-<a href="https://github.com/cfpark00" target="_blank">_BarnesHutPython</a>
+<a href="https://github.com/cfpark00" target="_blank">_BarnesHutPy</a>
 <img src="images/Thumb_CoreFPark_BHReport.jpg?raw=true"/>

 ## Repositories
 ---
 ### _cosgeopy_, tools for geometrical analysis in cosmology
-__cosgeopy__ is a Python 3 package comprising multiple tools for geometrical analysis of point catalogs.
+_cosgeopy_ is a Python 3 package comprising multiple tools for geometrical analysis of point catalogs.
 It was created to be applied to cosmological catalogs.
 [_cosgeopy_](https://github.com/cfpark00/lsspy)

 # Personal Life